michelevalinoti/michelevalinoti.github.io/content/authors/admin/_index.md

     date_start: 2020-01-01
     date_end: 2020-07-31
     summary: |
-      Internship in the Risk Analysis Team of the ECB in Frankfurt, Germany.
+      Internship in the Risk Analysis Team at the ECB, Frankfurt, Germany.

       Ran daily and weekly monitoring tasks, identified potential flags, and communicated with stakeholders at national central banks.
   #    Responsibilities include:
   #    - Migrated infrastructure to a new data center
   #    - lorem ipsum dolor sit amet, consectetur adipiscing elit